siddhantamberkar/popcorn/README.md

 # popcorn
-Poisson process and Fourier transform of popcorn popping
+Poisson process and ML optimization of microwave popcorn popping and waiting times.